 How to plan events for your retail store

-So you’ve got some great ideas for events your retail store can host.
+So you’ve got some great retail event ideas for events your retail store can host.
 Now the question is how can you turn those ideas into something tangible?
-Ask yourself the following questions to make sure your event ideas are actionable, realistic, and support a specific objective.
+Ask yourself the following questions to make sure your retail event ideas are actionable, realistic, and support a specific objective.

 1. Decide the event’s goal

 Are you looking to increase sales?
 Get some local media buzz?
-Have more customers sign up for your loyalty program?
+Encourage more customers to sign up for your loyalty program?
 What are your targets?

 Answering these questions will give you some direction on what type of event you’ll host.
 If you’re going for media buzz over sales, bigger is better.
 If you’re looking to increase loyalty, a meetup group might be easier on the budget.